bubasuma/yii2-simplechat/README.md

 cd path/to/AppBasePath

 # show help information about Simple Chat
-yii help simplechat
+yii simplechat

 # Apply migration for demo chat by running the following command:
-yii simplechat
+yii simplechat/start

-# You can clear your database from demo tables and data by running the following command:
+# You can clear your database from demo data and tables by running the following command:
 yii simplechat/stop
 ```